top of page

 Shipment of Household Goods page revised

-Shortly after launch, we still conducted design audits, as well as any bug or broken-link issues.
+Shortly after launch, we continued to conduct design audits, as well as any bug or broken-link issues.

 graph.png